Network utilities and PRTG

 Analyze your network

 Historical data lets you analyze your network in detail.
-You can quickly tell if capacity has risen and upgrade your hardware to avoid problems in the future.
+You can quickly tell if capacity has risen or the latency is too high and upgrade your hardware to avoid problems in the future.
 And thanks to easy-to-read PRTG reports, you’ll have no trouble keeping your coworkers and higher-ups in the know.

 Free trial version